Salicornia bigelovii, Brackish Nibble

 Salicornia bigelovii (sa-li-KOR-nee-a big-eh-LOV-ee-eye) has been used by most indigenous people around the world.
-Like many other salt-tolerating plants, they grow in salt marshes, on beaches, and among mangroves.
+Like many other salt-tolerating plants, it grows in salt marshes, on beaches, and among mangroves.
 They are native to the United States, Europe, South Africa and South Asia.

 There’s significant commercial interest in glasswort in that it can be watered with salt water and can produce an excellent and nutritious oil.
 The raw seeds themselves are not edible because of saponins, but those remain with the meal when the oil is extracted.
-It is similar to safflower oil in composition, has a nutty flavor, and is similar in texture to olive oil.
-An ash was made from the plant was used in the manufacturing of glass, hence its name.
-It has also been used as a diuretic and an antiscorbuitic. l like them raw in salads.
+It is similar to safflower oil in composition, has a nutty flavor with a texture like olive oil.
+An ash made from the plant was used in the manufacturing of glass, hence its name.
+Glasswort has also been used as a diuretic and an antiscorbuitic. l like it raw in salads.

-A close cousin to the S. bigelovii is the S. virginica (ver-JIN-ni-ka) meaning of Virginia, read middle North America.
+A close cousin to the S. bigelovii is the S. virginica (ver-JIN-ni-ka) meaning “of Virginia” read middle North America.
 Essentially the main difference is while the S. bigelovii can be stout the S. virginica tends to be trailing and forms mats on the ground.
 It is not as esteemed as its cousin but can be cooked and eaten the same way.
-However, it tends to be stringy so some folks like to put the cooked vegetable through a strainer to get rid of some stringiness.
+However, it can be stringy so some folks like to put the cooked vegetable through a strainer to get rid of some stringiness.

 Green Deane’s “Itemized” Plant Profile